lumina-gov/laws/in_force/acts/economy.md

 10. Lumina Transportation Company ("Lumitrans")

 #### Segment 3: Stock & Par Value
 These enterprises shall each initially have 1,000,000 shares of stock.
-Each will begin operations with an initial investment of a minimum of 1,000,000 Lumias, except for the Lumina Land Company and the Lumina Mail Company.
+Each will begin operations with an initial investment of a minimum of 1,000,000 Lumis, except for the Lumina Land Company and the Lumina Mail Company.

 #### Segment 4: Sale of Stock
 The Ministry of the Economy may sell stock in these enterprises, but may sell no more than 50% + 1 shares of the total voting stock and total stock in each enterprise.
 In other words, the Government may sell stock but must always retain voting and equity control.
 Shares of Lumigo may not be sold.